huggingface/transformers/CONTRIBUTING.md

    For more information about tests, check out the [Testing](https://huggingface.co/docs/transformers/testing) guide.

-   🤗 Transformers relies on `black` and `isort` to format its source code consistently.
+   🤗 Transformers relies on `black` and `ruff` to format its source code consistently.
 After you make changes, apply automatic style corrections and code verifications that can't be automated in one go with: